Assembly Bill A5455A

 Laws Affected:

-Requires the office for the prevention of domestic violence provide informational materials on removing an abuser's access to a smart home and develop strategies for improving privacy, laws on cyber-harassment and stalking.
+Requires the office for the prevention of domestic violence provide informational materials on removing an abuser's access to a smart home and the use of other technology for harassment.

 S T A T E O F N E W Y O R K